This 8 mile walk starts at Broad Haven and follows the Pembrokeshire Coastal Path northwards to Nolton Haven, returning along Welsh Road country lane.

-The coast path leads uphill to reach the headland with some fine views back across the golden sands of Broad Haven with the low tide waters glistening in the low winter sun.
+The coast path leads uphill onto a headland with some fine views back across the golden sands of Broad Haven, glistening in low winter sun.

-The path leads across gently undulating terrain, set back from the sloping cliffs for some easy walking with clear views in all directions.
+Continuing across gently undulating terrain, the path is set back from the sloping cliffs, with clear views in all directions.

 A section of surfaced path has been made accessible for wheelchair users with a link path from a convenient parking bay off Welsh Road.
 A viewpoint overlooks the coastline near Haroldston Chins and there’s a splendid view of the coast towards Druidston Haven.

-The coast path continues but takes a detour inland around the Druidston Hotel, which is in an outstanding elevated position high above the beach.
-It’s a popular spot particularly on summer evenings when visitors can sit in the grounds with drinks to watch amazing sunsets over the bay.
-If you’re just walking by though, the many ‘no access’ signs let you know that if you’re not a customer then keep going by the less scenic, long way around!
-A wonderful setting though and a place to note for a future visit.
+The coast path continues but takes a detour inland around the Druidston Hotel, which enjoys an outstanding elevated position high above the beach, a wonderful setting and a place to note for a future visit.

 After a short section of road, the path heads down through a pretty valley alongside a stream which gently flows on to the beach at Druidston Haven.

-Returning to the path, a set of steep steps set into a hillside stretches the hamstrings on the way up to the headland above the beach.
-The path meanders along the clifftops, providing a spectacular view as the late afternoon sun reflects off the sea.
+Returning to the path, a set of steep steps set into a hillside stretches the hamstrings on the way up to the headland.
+The path meanders along the clifftops and a wonderful view as the late afternoon sun reflects off the sea.

 As the path turns, a look back inland reveals one of the landmarks along this section, an ‘eco-house’ nestled into the surrounding landscape.
 Colloquially known as the ‘teletubbies house’ it’s certainly an interesting property and a head-turner.